Dydhzo/gestdown-subtitles/README.md

 **Docker issues:**
 - Ensure Docker and Docker Compose are installed
-- Check if port 64395 is available
+- Check if the port specified in your `.env` file is available on your host machine.
-- Verify environment variables in .env file
+- Verify all required environment variables are set correctly in the `.env` file.

 ## 🙏 Acknowledgments